influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

         https-private-key = "influxdb.key"
       ```

-   3. Configure the Data Nodes to use HTTPS when communicating with the Meta Nodes.
+   3. Configure the data nodes to use HTTPS when communicating with the meta nodes.
       In the `[meta]` section of the configuration file, set the following:

       ```toml